Gurjarradhika/Face_Recognition_Attendence_System/README.md

 # Face_Recognition_Attendence_System
-Dectect the student face for makring the attendence
+Detect the student face for marking the attendance